acestojanoski/find-my-ip-cli/README.md

 # find-my-ip-cli

-CLI to find your IP address
+> CLI to find your public IP address

 It is using the find-my-ip-api.